-Just wait for iTunes to finish restoring and repairing the damage system components and then see if the problem is indeed resolved.
+Just wait for iTunes to finish restoring and repairing the damage system components and then see if the iPhone touch screen not working issue is indeed resolved.

-You may have to consider using third-party iOS repair software if iTunes failed to fix your iPhone touchscreen that is not working.
+You may have to consider using third-party iOS repair software if iTunes failed to fix your iPhone touchscreen that is not working or not responding.
 There are actually a lot of reliable alternative tools you can use whenever you run out of options.
 Just select the most trusted and effective software that’s compatible with your iPhone and works with the current iOS platform your device is running on.

-Is your iPhone touchscreen still not working or unresponsive?
+Do you still have an iPhone touchscreen not working or unresponsive?

 If none of the given procedures is able to rectify the issue and your iPhone touchscreen remains unresponsive or not working, then that’s when iPhone repair or service is needed.
 You can take your device to the nearest Apple-authorized service center in your place and have it scrutinized by an iPhone technician.
 If hardware damage is present, then that’s when service is needed.

 Alternatively, you can contact your iPhone provider/carrier for further recommendations.
 If your device is still covered by Apple warranty, then you should avail for warranty instead.

 I hope that we’ve been able to help you fix the iPhone touch screen not working problem.
 We would appreciate it if you helped us spread the word so please share this post if you found it helpful.
 Thank you so much for reading!